MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-library.md

 You can check for host support of a given capability at runtime by calling the `isSupported()` function on that capability (namespace).
 It returns `true` if it's supported and `false` if not, and you can adjust app behavior as appropriate.
 This allows your app to light up UI and functionality in hosts that support it, while continuing to run for hosts that don't.

-The name of the host your app is running in is exposed as a *hostName* property on the Context interface (`app.Context.app.host.name`), which can be queried at runtime by calling `getContext`.
-For the old Teams client, this value might be returned as *unknown* or *undefined,* so map the values to old Teams.
+The host name where your app operates is revealed as a *hostName* property on the Context interface (`app.Context.app.host.name`).
+You can query this at runtime by invoking `getContext`.
+For the previous Teams client, this value might return as *unknown* or *undefined*.
+In such cases, map these values to old Teams.

-It's also available as a `{hostName}` [URL placeholder value](./access-teams-context.md#get-context-by-inserting-url-placeholder-values).
-We recommend you to use the *hostName* mechanism sparingly:
+The `{hostName}` [URL placeholder value](./access-teams-context.md#get-context-by-inserting-url-placeholder-values) is also available.
+However, we recommend using the *hostName* mechanism with discretion.

 * **Don't** assume certain functionality is or isn't available in a host based on the *hostName* property value.
 Instead, check for capability support (`isSupported`).
 * **Don't** use *hostName* to gate API calls.
 Instead, check for capability support (`isSupported`).